Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 gemsGrid[x, aboveY] = null;

-// Update grid position and tell it to move
+// Update grid position and start moving

 GemData data = gem.GetComponent<GemData>();